Dichroic Filter Characterizations: Dichroic Filter Characterization

-Figures \ref{fig:Knight_shortpass_EOS_450nm_air_vs_h2o_wave_50_percent_coated_paper} and \ref{fig:Knight_shortpass_EOS_450nm_air_vs_h2o_wave_50_percent_non_coated_paper} compare the coated and non-coated sides of a 422~nm shortpass dichroic filter from Knight Optical under varying AOIs in air and tap water.
+Figures \ref{fig:Knight_shortpass_EOS_450nm_air_vs_h2o_wave_50_percent_coated_error_paper} and \ref{fig:Knight_shortpass_EOS_450nm_air_vs_h2o_wave_50_percent_non_coated_error_paper} compare the coated and non-coated sides of a 422~nm shortpass dichroic filter from Knight Optical under varying AOIs in air and tap water (using the 73~mL cylindrical cuvette in both cases).
 The results show that the coated and non-coated sides exhibit nearly identical transmission behavior, apart from minor instrumental fluctuations.
 This suggests that for this particular filter, the coating does not significantly alter the AOI dependence in terms of transmission.
-This filter is used in the Dichroicon within EOS, where understanding AOI effects is crucial for optical modeling.
+This filter is used in the dichroicon within EOS, where understanding AOI effects is crucial for optical modeling.

-Figure \ref{fig:Knight_500nm_longpass_air_h2o_wave_50_percent_crude_fit_Bragg_bounds_sigma_chi_paper} utilizes data from Figure \ref{fig:Knight_500nm_longpass_air_h2o_wave_50_percent_paper}, shown as points with error bars of 2~nm, derived from the spectrophotometer's step size during wavelength scans.
+Figure \ref{fig:Knight_500nm_longpass_air_h2o_wave_50_percent_crude_fit_Bragg_bounds_sigma_chi_paper} utilizes data from Figure \ref{fig:Knight_500nm_longpass_air_h2o_wave_50_percent_error_paper}, shown as points with error bars of 2~nm, derived from the spectrophotometer's step size during wavelength scans.
 The solid lines represent the modified Bragg's Law fit, showing good agreement with the experimental data.
 The modified Bragg's Law is as follows:

 where $\lambda$ is the observed wavelength at an angle, $\lambda_{0}$ is the wavelength at normal incidence (0$^\circ$), $\theta$ is the AOI, and $n$ is the effective refractive index of the layers.
 Although we know $\lambda_{0}$ from the data, $\lambda_{0}$ and $n$ are free parameters in our fit.
 The fit parameters are as follows: for Figure \ref{fig:Knight_500nm_longpass_air_h2o_wave_50_percent_crude_fit_Bragg_bounds_sigma_chi_paper} in air, $\lambda_0 = 498.54$~nm and $n = 1.78$; in water, $\lambda_0 = 494.63$~nm and $n = 1.36$.